canonical/ubuntu-packaging-guide/chroots.rst

 Full virtual machines can be useful for packaging and testing programmes.
-TestDrive is a program to automate syncing and running daily ISO images, ee `the TestDrive wiki page`_ for more information.
+TestDrive is a program to automate syncing and running daily ISO images, see `the TestDrive wiki page`_ for more information.

 You can also set up pbuilder to pause when it comes across a build failure.
 Copy C10shell from /usr/share/doc/pbuilder/examples into a